 DO NOT IGNORE MAIL FROM YOUR BANK.
 I know, most of it other than your statement is an upsell of additional services.
 But for the next several months – be sure you read EVERY piece of mail that comes from your bank.

 Most banks will deal with the formerly free checking accounts based on the your balance.
 If you do not maintain a minimum balance, you will be swatted with a checking fee.
 A monthly fee, a per check fee, a per transaction fee… the options are many.
+This can easily go over your budget or disrupt your debt management progress.
 You need to stay abreast of the situation.

 Here are a few of the options that banks have in place .
 (I’ll leave the names of the banks out of it… you NEED to see what your own bank is doing.
 We do not promote any specific bank or checking account plan here.)